Resources

 Transportation

-Using a truly phenomenal database of rail stations, Die Bahn's TravelService site will provide you with schedules for rail (and many road & sea) connections all over Europe.
+Using a truly phenomenal database of rail stations, Deutsche Bahn's TravelService site will provide you with schedules for rail (and many road & sea) connections all over Europe.
 In their home territory (Germany) alone, they cover almost 150,000 regional stations!

 The European Railway Server links to timetables, home pages, and "aficionado" sites for the various European railways.
 Lots of other Euro-rail-related resources can be found here as well.